Dynamic Optimal Transport with Optimal Preferential Paths: Numerics

 \section{Numerics}

-In this Section we present a primal-dual optimization algorithm solving the coupled Optimal Transport problem introduced and analyzed in the previous sections, restricted to linear mobilities as discussed in subsection \ref{LinMobilities} assuming $\calG_t^i=0$.
+In this section we present a primal-dual optimization algorithm solving the coupled Optimal Transport problem introduced and analyzed in the previous sections, restricted to linear mobilities as discussed in Subsection \ref{LinMobilities} assuming $\calG_t^i=0$.
 We will first apply the method to the case of a fixed curve.
-Then, optimization over the curve is included as well.
+Our method is based on the classical ALG2 algorithm introduced in \cite{augmented_1983}.
+However, in order to apply this method, we first need to reformulate the minimization problem into a saddle-point problem.
+In order to include the case of varying paths as well, we then embed the algorithm into a projected gradient descend step with respect to the discretized curve.
+We conclude this section by applying both algorithms to several examples, highlighting the influence of the cost parameters and the geometry of the problem to the shape of geodesics.
+Most of the details can be found in Appendix \ref{AppNumerics} as they follow from classical derivations, except the discretization which we discuss in more detail.

+As a first step, we consider the case of a fixed preferential path.
+For the numerical investigation, we introduce an Augmented Lagragangian formulation of the minimization problem.
+The derivation can be found in Appendix \ref{derivAugmLagr} and follows standard arguments as presented for example in \cite{fu_high_2023}.
+The resulting reformulation of our problem reads